Blog Post

 How OverlayQA Automates Pixel Perfect Comparison

 OverlayQA replaces the manual comparison-and-report cycle with a browser-native workflow.
-Import Figma frames via OAuth, compare in three modes, click to capture elements with CSS values, let AI draft structured issues, and export directly to Jira or Linear.
+Import Figma frames via OAuth, compare with adjustable-opacity overlay, click to capture elements with CSS values, let AI draft structured issues, and export directly to Jira or Linear.

 Building a Pixel Perfect Workflow for Your Team